4 top tips to help you sail through your year-end appraisal

 The end-of-year appraisal is a chance to review your work and how it is perceived by your bosses.
 Although some companies are happy to discuss your salary during the appraisal, others most certainly aren’t.
 Make sure you know in advance when your company reviews salaries.
 Don’t jump in feet first!

-There’s no magic formula here, but it might be easier if you have previously broached the subject of a raise rather than just springing it on your bosses out of the blue.
-You should also make sure that your request is based on objective factors.
-Targets met, new skills acquired, more responsibilities…these are all better arguments for a raise than “I just deserve it”.
+There’s no magic formula here.
+But it might be easier if you have previously broached the subject of a raise rather than just springing it on your bosses out of the blue.
+You should also make sure that your request is based on tangible factors.
+Targets met, new skills acquired, more responsibilities…these are all better arguments for a raise than “I deserve it”.

 Any final tips?